Blog > Compilation Engagement > Compilation Engagement in Canada: Guide for SMEs & Accounting Firms (2026)

 3. Streamlined Tax Preparation

-When data is structured correctly, tax filing becomes faster, more accurate, and there is no last-minute panic.
+When data is structured correctly, tax filing becomes faster and more accurate, and there is no last-minute panic.

 4. Better Business Decision-Making